Welcome to today's edition of the Rush 24-7 podcast.

 He said, I mastered four words.

-I said, What are they?
+I said, what are they?

 Honey, I was wrong.

-I said, that's it.
+I said, that's it?

-If you want to stay married 50 years, you learn to say at every moment of strife, honey, I was wrong.
+He said, yep, if you want to stay married 50 years, you learn to say at every moment of strife, honey, I was wrong.

 Well, that's what they're putting to the test here.